Jonathan Schofield Manchester Tours

 Prestwich is a fascinating place as its neighbour Heaton Park.
 This Zoom tour will tell the stories of the pair through wonderful imagery of the past, present and maybe even the future.
 Prestwich has ancient origins, on the line of a Roman road with one of the most prestigious regional parish churches.
 It has a rich Victorian and 20th century story to tell as well.
 Heaton Hall is one of the most important neo-Classical houses in the country while the surrounding estate has a stirring story to tell.

-Already recorded Zoom tours
+Other recorded Zoom tours

 Suffragettes, Significant Women & Manchester